A method of moments estimator for interacting particle systems and their mean field limit: Numerical experiments

 where $\gamma$ controls the interaction between neurons, $\sigma$ is the diffusion coefficient and $a$ is a kinetic parameter related with input current and synaptic conductance.
 The corresponding mean field limit then reads

 We note that this mean field SDE is degenerate, since noise acts directly only on the equation for $X_t$.
 Therefore, the analysis presented in the previous section needs to be modified to take into account the hypoelliptic nature of the dynamics.
 A rigorous analysis of the mean field Fitzhugh--Nagumo model can be found in \cite{MQT16}.
 Inference for hypoelliptic mean field SDEs is a very interesting problem that we will return to in future work.
 The unknown coefficient which we aim to infer is $\theta^* = ^\top$ with exact values $\gamma^* = 0.5$, $\sigma^* = 1$ and $a^* = 2$.
-Moreover, the number of neurons is $N = 250$, the final time is $T = 10^4$ and we employ $M = 4$ moments equations.
+Moreover, the number of neurons is $N = 250$, the final time is $T = 10^4$ and we employ $M = 4$ moments equations together with the equation given by the quadratic variation

+where $\widetilde{\mathbb M}_{T,N}^{(i,j)}$ stands for the empirical approximations of the moments $\E^\mu \left[X^i Y^j\right]$ with respect to the invariant distribution $\mu$ of the mean field dynamics.
 The numerical results are shown in \cref{fig:DaiPra}, where we plot the estimations obtained with all the interacting neurons.
 We observe that our methodology is able to correctly infer the unknown parameters, in the sense that the majority of the obtained values are concentrated around the true unknowns.
 Regarding the diffusion coefficient, we can repeat the same considerations as in \cref{sec:num_bistable}, i.e., that even if the exact parameter is not included in the range of the estimations, the bias is however close to zero.